JasonWisniewski/portfolio-app-react/README.md

 ![badge](https://img.shields.io/badge/MIT-License-red)

 ## Description
-This application is for anyone who wants to view my work and resume get in touch with me at github, linkedIn or email.
+This application is for anyone who wants to view my work, resume or get in touch with me.
 This application was crated using React.js.

 I learned about React.js in creating this application.